Northampton’s Main Street is being redesigned

 → We have ample, affordable, convenient parking!
 The City’s downtown parking garage is below capacity 99% of the time, and free for the 1st hour.
 Let’s do better at directing people to existing parking!

 → Angled parking dangerous!
 Angled parking is responsible for 37% more collisions than parallel parking.

 → Studies show that parking type does NOT affect traffic speeds.

 → Main Street parking represents only 8.8% of downtown’s overall public parking.
-Let’s orient it toward uses that require proximity to Main Street businesses: Handicap accessible, commercial loading & service, short-term customer parking (such as carry-out pick up).
+Let’s orient it toward uses that require proximity to Main Street businesses: ADA compliant, commercial loading & service, short-term customer parking (such as carry-out pick up).

 Humphreys, J.B., Box, P.C., Sullivan, T.D., and Wheeler, D.J.
 (1978) ‘‘Safety aspects of curb parking.’’
 Rep. No. FHWA-RD-79- 76, Federal Highway Administration, Washington, D.C.